 Overflight regulations within Olympic Coast, Greater Farallones, Monterey Bay and Channel Islands National Marine Sanctuaries require that motorized aircraft maintain minimum altitudes above specified coastal waters.
 Failure to comply with these minimum altitude limits is presumed to disturb marine mammals and seabirds and is a violation of federal regulations for the sanctuaries.

-Overflight prohibitions have been in place for many years, and in February 2012 a Final Rule standardized NOAA regulations across the sanctuaries to reflect a consistent and clear regulatory approach.
-The regulatory modifications were required by the FAA in order to post a clear notice to pilots on aeronautical charts about low overflight prohibitions in national marine sanctuaries along the west coast.
+Minimum altitude limits have existed within sanctuaries for many years, and in February 2012 a Final Rule standardized NOAA regulations across the sanctuaries to reflect a consistent and clear regulatory approach.
+The regulatory modifications were required by the FAA in order to post a clear notice to pilots on aeronautical charts about NOAA's regulated overflight zones within national marine sanctuaries.

 Full text of the amendment to the Overflight Regulations for the Channel Islands, Monterey Bay, Greater Farallones and Olympic Coast National Marine Sanctuaries is posted in the Federal Register (Vol 77, No.17; published on Jan.
 26, 2012) as the Final Rule (PDF, 160KB) effective Feb.
 27, 2012.
 For the Electronic Code of Federal Regulations visit 15 CFR Part 922.

 Direct flyovers or multiple passes over sensitive wildlife areas can harm wildlife and be unsafe for pilots.
 These NOAA overflight regulations pertain to all aircraft, including both rotary-wing and fixed-wing aircraft.